Consequences for kids don’t always work. See common mistakes parents make and how to give consequences to stop your child’s behavior.

 Why consequences for kids don’t always work

-But we often rely on consequences that…
+But we often rely on discipline strategies that…

 - Are based on fear.
 As the parent, it’s easy to tip the power dynamics in our favor.
 We’re the “boss,” the one who knows better, the one who, at the end of the day, wields more control in the relationship.
 And we do that through fear.
-We threaten punishments bad enough to convince kids to stop behaving a certain way, never mind that there may be deeper reasons they’re doing so.
+We threaten punishments bad enough to convince our young children to stop behaving a certain way, never mind that there may be deeper reasons they’re doing so.

-- Don’t encourage long-lasting change.
-Consequences as we typically know them can “work” because they can convince kids to stop… but only in that moment.
+- Don’t encourage long-term change.
+Consequences as we typically know them can “work” because they can convince kids to stop negative behavior, but only at that moment.
 We lose the opportunity to teach valuable lessons about how to self-regulate big emotions, or why others might feel hurt when we hit them.

 - Stem from our anger.
 How often have we yelled at our kids to go to their room when we couldn’t take it anymore?
 I know I have, and no one—neither myself nor my kids—got anything positive out of that kind of interaction.

-Let’s say you’ve been under-performing at work.
+Let’s say you’ve been underperforming at work.
 Your boss isn’t going to not let you go to the holiday party, keep you isolated from your coworkers, or take away your snack privileges.
-She’s going to give you natural, “real life” consequences.
+She’s going to give you natural, “real-life” consequences.

 You see, the world works on natural consequences, where our choices have a direct tie to what happens after.